Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Results

 \subsection{Exact diagonalization}

-In Sect.~\ref{sect:formalism}, the momentum scale $\lambda_{UV}$ and the length scale $L_0$ (Eqs.~(\ref{eq:conv_UV}) and~(\ref{eq:conv_IR})) determined solely from the oscillator parameters, were introduced.
-In Fig.~\ref{fig:n4lo_conv} the binding energy (i.e., the lowest energy eigenvalue obtained by exact diagonalization of the deuteron Hamiltonian in the HO basis) is plotted as a function of $N$ and $\hbar \omega$ for different values of $\lambda$.
-In the top panel, Fig.~\ref{fig:n4lo_conv}(1a-1e), the shaded red region marks the set of values of $N$ and $\hbar \omega$ for which the difference between the experimental and the numerical result, $|E - E_{\text{exp}}| < 0.5\, \text{MeV}$.
-In the bottom panel, Fig.~\ref{fig:n4lo_conv}(2a-2e), for the same values of $\lambda$, the region shaded in yellow denotes the values of the oscillator parameters for which the convergence criteria discussed in Sect.~\ref{sect:formalism} are met.
-As mentioned earlier, satisfying the convergence criteria alone does not guarantee a binding energy close to the experimental value, as the wavefunction (notably in position space) does not fall off sufficiently rapidly within the box of size $L_0$~\cite{Furnstahl2012}.
+In Figs.~\ref{fig:n4lo_conv} and~\ref{fig:av18_conv}, the lowest energy eigenvalue obtained by exact diagonalization of the deuteron Hamiltonian in the HO basis is plotted as a function of $N$ and $\hbar \omega$ for different values of $\lambda$, for the chiral N4LO and AV$_{18}$ interactions respectively.
+In the top panel, in both Figs.~\ref{fig:n4lo_conv} and~\ref{fig:av18_conv} (a)-(e), the yellow (respectively cyan) region denotes the ranges of values of the oscillator parameters for which the convergence criteria (Eqs.~(\ref{eq:conv_UV}) and~(\ref{eq:conv_IR}) of Sec.~\ref{sect:formalism}) are satisfied (not satisfied).
+In the bottom panel (f)-(j), the red region marks the set of values of $N$ and $\hbar \omega$ for which the difference between the experimental and the computed values $|E - E_{\text{exp}}| \leqslant 0.5\, \text{MeV}$, while the difference exceeds 0.5 MeV in the dark blue region.
+As mentioned earlier, satisfying the convergence criteria alone does not guarantee that the deuteron energy will be close to the experimental value, as the position space wavefunction need not fall off sufficiently rapidly within the box of size $L_0$.